tachella/tachella.github.io/_pages/openings.md

 ### Master Internships and PhD scholarships

-We have a master open projects at ENS Lyon for Spring 2025 (with possible continuation into a PhD thesis):

-- Self-Supervised Learning for Astronomical Imaging (with [Loic Denis](https://perso.univ-st-etienne.fr/deniloic/)).
-See the offer details [here](/assets/pdf/internship-offer-SelfSupLearning-Astro-Tachella-Denis.pdf).

  If you are interested in doing your master internship (M2) or a PhD thesis with us, send me an email to julian.tachella@cnrs.fr explaining the topics you would like to work on, your CV and a transcript of grades.
 To get an idea about our current research projects, please check out the [recent papers](https://scholar.google.co.uk/citations?user=u_hH-fUAAAAJ&hl=en).
 Projects usually involve both theory and applied work and require some knowledge in statistics, machine learning, signal processing and optimization.